 2. Create an accessible web design

 Once you’ve identified the areas that need attention, the next step is to address them by implementing accessible design features.
-If your audit reveals that your site’s images lack alt text, for example, then start there.
+If your EAA audit reveals that your site’s images lack alt text, for example, then start there.

 Perhaps you need to adjust colour contrasts to ensure text is readable for users with visual impairments, or maybe you need to restructure your web pages so that they can be more easily navigated via keyboard alone.
 Whatever the changes you need to make, implement them swiftly and leave no stone unturned.